brickpool/hp35s/src/README.md

 # The Assembler

-The perl script asm2hcp converts an assembler program to HP35s native program code
+The perl script `asm2hcp.pl` converts an assembler program to HP35s native program code.

+The assembler _directives_, _symbols_ and _error messages_ are described in the [wiki](http://github.com/brickpool/hp35s/wiki).

 ## Usage
 ```